 Click Next to continue to configure a basic project or click Finish to start with a blank project.

 If you are configuring a project, specify the project ID.
-To view your project ID, go to the GCP Console.
+To view your project ID, go to the Cloud Console.
 If you have not yet registered a project, you can specify a temporary name that will be inserted into the project’s

 app.yamlfile.
 You can change this name later if necessary.

 Choose a starter template.
 Recommended: Use the Hello World template to generate an